yuwei111/AutoFlaskManager/Readme.md

 - launch poehud
 - hit the poehud menu -> hover over plugins -> enable autoflaskmanager
 - Disable the "About" option to turn off the Splash.
 - Fiddle with the plugin settings to your satisfaction.
+# Making AutoQuit Work

+- In order to make autoquit mode work, you must download currports (cports.exe)
+- Download Link (use x64 version): http://www.nirsoft.net/utils/cports.html#DownloadLinks
+- Once you downloaded it, extract it on the desktop
+- copy cports.exe from the desktop/extracted folder and paste it where PoeHud.exe is.

 # F.A.Qs